An easy & quick way to make Mantou, Chinese steamed buns. My detailed instructions and tutorial video will help you to succeed.

 Making the dough with a stand mixer is straightforward.
 Knead on low speed for about 8 minutes.
 Take the dough out and finish off by kneading by hand for 1 minute.

-How to shape Mantou
+Ways to shape

 Now the dough is ready.
 It’s time to form them into your preferred shape (No need to rest before shaping).
 Divide the dough into equal sections then work on one section at a time.
 For this recipe, I made them into two different shapes (Please refer to my tutorial video):